4ndronicus/displayDict/README.md

 This class can output the values as found in the results of a "scan" operation on a dynamodb table.

 ## Known Issues ##
-1. Does not handle values that are dictionaries.
-No plans to fix this.
+1. The data is a list of dictionaries.
+In each dictionary is a set of key/value pairs.
+This module does not handle values that are dictionaries.
+String, boolean, and integer values are supported.

 ## Required Modules ##
 None. :)